The best video editing software

 ❌ You need full professional editing software: PowerDirector has lots of features but is more of a consumer tool.
 It doesn't provide the level of customisation, precision or broad support for different formats like Premiere or DaVinci.
 It doesn't support 8K footage.

-Features: PowerDirector is the most complete non-professional software that we've used, with support for multi-camera editing, colour correction and motion graphics and audio editing.
-However, these are all more limited than in the programs we've mentioned so far.
+Features: PowerDirector is the most complete non-professional software that I've used, with support for multi-camera editing, colour correction and motion graphics and audio editing.
+However, these are all more limited than in the programs I've mentioned so far.
 It supports a wide range of video formats and resolutions, including 360-degree video and up to 4K footage.
-CyberLink is continually adding new tools, with recent additions in 2024 including AI-powered voice alteration, background removal and object tracking.
+The latest version, which I tested, really wants to push its AI features on you (and then charge you to keep using them) – your tolerance for this may vary.

-Versatility: Available for both Windows and Mac, the software features a 100-track timeline, strong stabilisation and video correction tools, professional effects, multi-cam editing, motion tracking and surprisingly easy trimming.
+Versatility: An impressive piece of video editing software for PC and Mac, PowerDirector features a 100-track timeline, strong stabilisation and video correction tools, professional effects, multi-cam editing, motion tracking and surprisingly easy trimming.
 We found that it doesn't offer the level of fine tuning as the professional tools above, relying on more preset effects.
 It's not going to serve for making a feature film, but it does a good enough job for creating YouTube videos and social media content.
-You get free, unlimited access to royalty-free library of content from Shutterstock, and there are slideshows, screen recording, DVD menus, object design tools and more.

 Pricing: PowerDirector is available either as a one-off purchase or a subscription, but be aware the the one-off version doesn't include all of the newest features or access to the stock content.
 The subscription version is significantly cheaper than Premiere Pro.